imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 # **deleteInboundMessagesBulk**
 > deleteInboundMessagesBulk(deleteInboundMessagesBulkInputObject)

-Delete inbound messages by given ID(s) or delete all inbound messages.
+Delete inbound messages (bulk)

+&gt; Note, deleted inbound message will disappear from TextMagic Online, chats, and any other place they are referenced.
+So, be careful!

 ### Example
 ```java